carla-simulator/carla/Docs/build_faq.md

 >      cd PythonAPI/examples
 >      python3 dynamic_weather.py
 >
-> If the error persists, the problem is probably related with your PythonPATH.
-These scripts automatically look for the `.egg` file associated with the build, so maybe there is another `.egg` file in your PythonPATH interfering with the process.
-Show the content of the PythonPATH with the following command.
+> If the error persists, the problem is probably related with your PYTHONPATH.
+These scripts automatically look for the `.egg` file associated with the build, so maybe there is another `.egg` file in your PYTHONPATH interfering with the process.
+Show the content of the PYTHONPATH with the following command.
 >
 >
 >      echo $PYTHONPATH
 >
 > Look up in the output for other instances of `.egg` files in a route similar to `PythonAPI/carla/dist`, and get rid of these.
 They probably belong to other instances of CARLA installations.
-For example, if you also installed CARLA via *apt-get*, you can remove it with the following command, and the PythonPATH will be cleaned too.
+For example, if you also installed CARLA via *apt-get*, you can remove it with the following command, and the PYTHONPATH will be cleaned too.
 >
 >      sudo apt-get purge carla-simulator
 >
-> Ultimately there is the option to add the `.egg` file of your build to the PythonPATH using the `~/.bashrc`.
+> Ultimately there is the option to add the `.egg` file of your build to the PYTHONPATH using the `~/.bashrc`.
 This is not the recommended way.
-It would be better to have a clear PythonPATH and simply add the path to the necessary `.egg` files in the scripts.
+It would be better to have a clear PYTHONPATH and simply add the path to the necessary `.egg` files in the scripts.
 >
 > First, open `~/.bashrc`.
 >